Kingdom of Pergamon: Expansion after the Treaty of Apamea (197–138 BC)

-Before he became king, Attalus II was a military commander.
+Eumenes II was ill for the last decade of his life, and was succeeded by his brother Attalus II as king in 159 BC, although Attalus II had already assumed many key responsibilities by then.
+Before he became king, he was a military commander.
 In 190 BC he took part in the Battle of Magnesia, which was the final victory of the Romans in the war against the Seleucids.
-In 189 BC he led the Pergamene troops which flanked the Roman Army under Gnaeus Manlius Vulso in the Galatian War.
-In 182–179 BC, he was at war with Pharnaces I of Pontus.
-He won victories and gained some territory.
-He acceded to the throne in 159 BC.
-In 156–154 BC he made war against Prusias II of Bithynia with the help of the Romans.
-In 154 BC he was also assisted by Ariarathes V of Cappadocia, who provided troops led by his son Demetrius.
-Attalus expanded his kingdom and founded the cities of Philadelphia and Attalia.
-In 152 BC the two kings and Rome helped the pretender Alexander Balas to seize the Seleucid throne from Demetrius I Soter.
+In 189 BC he led the Pergamene troops which flanked the Roman army under Gnaeus Manlius Vulso in the Galatian War.
+He was the lead commander in the war with Pontus, as well.
+After becoming king in his own right, he made war against Prusias II of Bithynia in 156–154 BC with the help of the Romans.
+He also made an alliance and received troops from Ariarathes V of Cappadocia, led by his son Demetrius.
+Attalus expanded his kingdom and founded the cities of Philadelphia and Attalea-in-Pamphylia.
+In 152 BC the two kings and Rome helped and funded Alexander Balas in his successful bid to start a civil war in the Seleucid Empire and to seize the Seleucid throne from Demetrius I Soter.
 In 149 BC, Attalus helped Nicomedes II Epiphanes to seize the Bithynian throne from his father Prusias II.
+Attalus II also aided the Romans in the Fourth Macedonian War, the final war that destroyed Macedonia as a political force.